Finnish Defence Forces: Equipment

 Finnish Defence Forces Materiel and equipment photos.

 Finland does not have attack helicopters or submarines.
+Legislation forbids nuclear weapons entirely.

-In early March 2012 Finland decided to purchase advanced Joint Air-to-Surface Standoff Missiles (AGM-158 JASSM) from the United States.
-Other non-USA operators for the JASSM are Australia, Poland and South Korea.Deal also included other sophisticated bombs like glidebomp AGM-154 Joint Standoff Weapon and JDAM (Joint Direct Attack Munition).
+In early March 2012, Finland decided to purchase advanced Joint Air-to-Surface Standoff Missiles (AGM-158 JASSM) from the United States.
+Other non-USA operators for the JASSM are Australia, Poland and South Korea.
+The deal also included other sophisticated bombs like glide-bombs AGM-154 Joint Standoff Weapon and JDAM (Joint Direct Attack Munition).

-Finland has updated its M270 Multiple Launch Rocket System (MLRS.
+Finland has updated its M270 multiple launch rocket system (MLRS.
 In Finnish 298 RSRAKH 06) to be able to fire the ATACMS tactical ballistic missile).

-Legislation forbids nuclear weapons entirely.
+Uniform

+The main field uniform is the M05 uniform, introduced in 2005, which is a green camouflage uniform used by the army.
+M05 has cold weather and snow camouflage variants, which are gray-green and white with green flecks, respectively.
+Older green camouflage uniforms are M91 and M62.
+The M83 light service uniform remains in use as a service uniform for permanent personnel, such as officers and as a dress uniform, but is not commonly issued to troops.
+This is gray for the army, blue for the air force and dark blue for the navy.
+The navy has separate naval uniforms, while the air force uses army-pattern uniforms.
+There are also four separate full dress uniforms depending on the dress code.

 Peacekeeping operations

 Finland has taken part in peacekeeping operations since 1956 (the number of Finnish peacekeepers who have served since 1956 amounts to 43,000).
-In 2003 over a thousand Finnish peacekeepers were involved in peacekeeping operations, including UN and NATO led missions.
+In 2003, over a thousand Finnish peacekeepers were involved in peacekeeping operations, including UN and NATO led missions.
 According to the Finnish law the maximum simultaneous strength of the peacekeeping forces is limited to 2,000 soldiers.

 Since 1956, 39 Finnish soldiers have died while serving in peacekeeping operations.

-Since 1996 the Pori Brigade has trained parts of the Finnish Rapid Deployment Force (FRDF), which can take part in international crisis management/peacekeeping operations at short notice.
+Since 1996, the Pori Brigade has trained parts of the Finnish Rapid Deployment Force (FRDF), which can take part in international crisis management/peacekeeping operations at short notice.
 The Nyland/Uusimaa Brigade has started training the Amphibious Task Unit (ATU) in recent years, a joint Swedish-Finnish international task unit.

 Since 2006, Finland has participated in the formation of European Union Battlegroups.
 Finland participated in two European Union Battlegroups in 2011.

-International operations Finland is participating in by deploying military units (personnel strength in parenthesis):
+International operations Finland is participating in by deploying military units (personnel strength in parentheses):